Wednesday 24th September 2025 7.30pm

 Wednesday 28th January 2026 7.30pm

-Bristol Historical Association PUB Pizza QUIZ
+Bristol Historical Association PUB QUIZ

-The Eldon House pub
+The Eldon House pub Lower Clifton Hill

 Doors open 6.30pm. £3 per person.
 Teams of four.